xdy/xdy-pf2e-workbench/README.md

         * Post a notification when a Hero Point is handed out

 * Quality of Life section
-    * Option to add an npc scaler feature when right clicking on an npc (This feature has been taken over from the delisted [PF2e Toolbox](https://github.com/Djphoenix719/FVTT-PF2EToolbox#npc-scaler) module.
-Thanks DJ!
-At some point Avery will have the time to add it to the system, until then I'll maintain it.)
-    * Option to add a quick roller button to the journal directory, enabling improvised npc rolls with no actual npc using the suggested values from the GMG (This feature has been taken over from the delisted [PF2e Toolbox](https://github.com/Djphoenix719/FVTT-PF2EToolbox#quick-roller) module.
+    * (foundry v12 only, it is a macro on v13) Option to add a quick roller button to the journal directory, enabling improvised npc rolls with no actual npc using the suggested values from the GMG (This feature has been taken over from the delisted [PF2e Toolbox](https://github.com/Djphoenix719/FVTT-PF2EToolbox#quick-roller) module.
 Thanks DJ!)
     * Option to hold CTRL while casting a spell to cast it as a whispered chat message.
 Separate option to output a